 CineVic has a library of over 1,000 film and book titles in 8mm, 16mm, VHS and DVD.
 We are one of the only places to find NFB classics on Vancouver Island.
 A complete list of films is available here and a list of books available here.

 Items are loaned FREE OF CHARGE to the public.
 There is a limit of five titles for one month at a time.
 Late charges will apply.

 CineVic offers professional development opportunities for established filmmakers as well as entry level opportunities for emerging artists.
 Topics covered span the spectrum from producing and funding, lighting, sound and editing to working with actors and hand-processing film.
 Workshops are open to the public at non-member rates and can be created or suggested by CineVic members.
 Selected workshops are accessible by members in exchange for CineCredits earned through extra volunteer time.
 Check in with the office or refer back to our workshops page.

-In 2012 CineVic resurrected our own film festival with an emphasis on independent work coming out of the Cascadia region.
-Short Circuit: A Celebration of Pacific Northwest Film is now presented annually.
-Calls for submission and screening details will be posted on our website.
+In 2012 CineVic resurrected our short film festival with an emphasis on independent work coming out of the Cascadia region.
+Short Circuit: A Celebration of Pacific Northwest Film ran for four years, and in 2016 we expanded the festival to showcase work from all around the Pacific Ocean.
+Short Circuit: Pacific Rim Film Festival is now presented annually.
+Calls for submission and screening information can be found at www.shortcircuitfilmfestival.com

 Check our Equipment page for details.